 Income Tax Act, 1961 works on a self-assessment basis where the assessee shall furnish the details of his income to the department which then will scrutinize and take decisions accordingly.
 The issue arises when the department goes skeptical regarding certain aspects of the details and information furnished.
 This gives rise to assessment which may go to litigation if the assessee and the department hold different viewpoints.
 However, there are certain debatable issues regarding assessment and litigation.

-There are various reasons due to which litigation arises between the assessees and the income tax department including TDS, disallowance of certain expenditure, exemptions and deductions, etc. One of the major reasons of litigations is when the department finds certain income that has escaped assessment and therefore, proceeds to tax the same.
-This is known as income escaping assessment or Reassessment under Section 147/148.
-Here, we have covered everything regarding income escaping assessment, what is covered in this assessment and why it is a major contributor in litigations?
+There are various reasons why litigation arises between the assessees and the income tax department including TDS, disallowance of certain expenditures, exemptions and deductions, etc. One of the major reasons for litigations is when the department finds a certain income that has escaped assessment and therefore, proceeds to tax the same.
+This is known as income escaping assessment or Reassessment under section 147 of income tax act & Section 148.
+Here, we have covered everything regarding income escaping assessment, what is covered in this assessment and why it is a major contributor in litigations.

 Income Escaping Assessment – The Legal Analysis

 There were significant amendments in income escaping assessment provisions vide Finance Bill 2021.
 The aim was to reduce the litigations and promote ease of doing business for the taxpayers.
 Here are the amended provisions for income escaping assessment and some of the major reasons that give rise to litigations.

 As per section 147 of income tax act, 1961, if any income chargeable to tax has escaped assessment for any assessment year, then the Assessing Officer may, subject to the provisions of sections 148 to 153, assess or reassess such income or recompute the loss or the depreciation allowance or any other allowance or deduction for such assessment years.